jieter/leaflet-headless/README.md

 Saved test.png
 ```

-## Attribution
+### Attribution
-This is a more complete version of of https://github.com/rclark/server-side-leaflet.
+This is inspired by https://github.com/rclark/server-side-leaflet.
-It does not include the actual leaflet code but has it as a dependency.